MAX Light Rail: Stations

-MAX consists of 93 stations, of which 47 are served by the Blue Line, 30 by the Green Line, 36 by the Red Line, 17 by the Orange Line, and 17 by the Yellow Line.
-Furthermore, 46 stations are served by at least two lines and eight stations are served by three lines.
-The system's central stations, where all MAX services interconnect, border the two city blocks in downtown Portland occupied by the Pioneer Courthouse and Pioneer Courthouse Square; they are the Pioneer Courthouse and Pioneer Place stations—served by the Green, Orange, and Yellow lines—and the Pioneer Square stations—served by the Blue and Red lines.
+The MAX system comprises 93 stations.
+Of these, 47 are served by the Blue Line, 9 by the Green Line, 36 by the Red Line, 17 by the Orange Line, and 17 by the Yellow Line.
+Many stations are served by multiple lines: 31, between Hillsboro Airport/Fairgrounds and Gateway Transit Center, are shared by the Blue and Red lines.
+The system's central stations, where riders can board any MAX service, are located at the Pioneer Courthouse and Pioneer Courthouse Square in downtown Portland.
+These are the Pioneer Courthouse/SW 6th and Pioneer Place/SW 5th stations, served by the Orange, and Yellow lines, and the Pioneer Square stations, served by the Blue and Red lines.

 MAX stations vary in size but are generally simple and austere.
-Platforms are about 200 ft long as a result of Portland's short city blocks in downtown, which restrict trains to two-car consists.
+Platforms are about 200 ft long, a result of Portland's short downtown city blocks, which restrict trains to two-car consists.
 Like other North American light rail systems, MAX stations do not have faregates; paid fare zones are delineated but remain accessible to anyone.
-In 2015, TriMet proposed installing turnstiles at some stations along the Portland–Milwaukie segment but never did so.
+In 2015, TriMet proposed installing turnstiles at stations along the Portland–Milwaukie segment but has not yet done so.
 Stations are typically equipped with trash cans, shelters, and ticket vending machines.
-Most stations have arrival information displays that show when trains arrive and other service information.
-These displays were first installed at I-205 and Portland Transit Mall stations, and a federal grant in 2013 enabled TriMet to add more at other locations.
-Concessionaires sometimes open coffee shops at certain stations.
+Most stations have arrival information displays that show when trains will arrive and provide other service information, and concession stands operate at some locations.